xmartlabs/xmartlabs.github.io/README.md

 - `featured_image: /images/my-new-post/featured.png`
 Remember to place the image inside the post's folder.
 A different name and format can be used, just assign the correct path to the variable.

+Also make sure your blogpost has `permalink: /:title/` in the blog post's front matter.
+We're no longer using the date in the blog post url.

 ## How to crosspost a post to medium